Stephen George Waxman MD, PhD

 Bridget Marie Flaherty Professor of Neurology and Professor of Neurobiology and of Pharmacology; Director, Center for Neuroscience and Regeneration Research

-Steve Waxman exemplifies the bridge between basic research and clinical medicine.
-He is the Bridget Marie Flaherty Professor of Neurology, Neurobiology, and Pharmacology at Yale University.
+Stephen Waxman exemplifies the bridge between basic research and clinical medicine.
+He is the Bridget Flaherty Professor of Neurology, Neurobiology, and Pharmacology at Yale University.
 He served as Chairman of Neurology at Yale from 1986 until 2009.
-He founded the Neuroscience and Regeneration Research Center at Yale in 1986, and is its Director.
-Dr. Waxman is also Visiting Professor at University College London.
+He founded and is Director of the Neuroscience & Regeneration Research Center at Yale.
+He also holds an appointment as Visiting Professor at University College London.
 Prior to moving to Yale, Dr. Waxman worked at Harvard, MIT, and Stanford.

 Dr. Waxman received his BA from Harvard, and his MD and PhD degrees from Albert Einstein College of Medicine.
-He held faculty appointments at Harvard Medical School, MIT, and Stanford University, prior to moving to Yale.
-Dr. Waxman has received international recognition for his research, which uses tools from the “genomic revolution” to find new therapies that will promote recovery of function after injury to the brain, spinal cord, and peripheral nerves.
+His research, which uses tools from the “molecular revolution” to find new therapies that will promote recovery of function after injury to the brain, spinal cord, and peripheral nerves, has received international recognition.

 Dr. Waxman has published more than 600 scientific papers.
-He has as edited nine books, and is the author of Spinal Cord Compression and of Clinical Neuroanatomy, which has been translated into eight languages.
-He has served on the editorial boards of many journals including Brain, Annals of Neurology, Trends in Neurosciences, Nature Clinical Neurology, and Trends in Molecular Medicine, and he serves as Editor of The Journal of Physiology and as Editor-in-Chief of Neuroscience Letters.
-Dr. Waxman has trained more than one hundred and fifty academic neurologists and neuroscientists who work at institutions around the world.
+He has as edited nine books, and is the author of Spinal Cord Compression and of Clinical Neuroanatomy (translated into eight languages).
+He has served on the editorial boards of many journals including The Journal of Physiology, Brain, Annals of Neurology, Trends in Neurosciences, Nature Reviews Neurology, and Trends in Molecular Medicine, and is Editor-in-Chief of Neuroscience Letters.
+He has trained more than 150 academic neurologists and neuroscientists who lead research teams around the world.

 Editor, Journal of Physiology